MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 The following table provides a list of recommended firewall URLs.
 If your outbound firewall is restricted, we recommend including the URLs and ports described in this section to your allowlist.

 > [!NOTE]
 > The Azure Stack HCI firewall rules are the minimum endpoints required for HciSvc connectivity, and don't contain wildcards.
-However, the following table currently contains wildcard URLs, which may be updated into precise endpoints in the future.
+However, the following table currently contains wildcard URLs, which might be updated into precise endpoints in the future.

 [!INCLUDE [Recommended URLs table](../../includes/hci-recommended-urls-table.md)]

 ## Firewall requirements for additional Azure services

-Depending on additional Azure services you enable on HCI, you may need to make additional firewall configuration changes.
+Depending on additional Azure services you enable on HCI, you might need to make additional firewall configuration changes.
 Refer to the following links for information on firewall requirements for each Azure service:

 - [AKS on Azure Stack HCI](/azure-stack/aks-hci/system-requirements?tabs=allow-table#aks-on-azure-stack-hci-requirements)
 - [Azure Arc-enabled servers](/azure/azure-arc/servers/network-requirements)